welshy557/todos/README.md

 The database for this app is hosted via the free database service, bit.io

-If you wish to use the backend for this app locally, you must setup a postgresql database either locally or online as the hosted database is password protected via hidden env variables.
+If you wish to use the backend for this app locally, you must setup a postgresql database locally.

-This repo is automatically redeployed to Heroku any time a new commit is made.
-Meaning the hosted service is always up-to-date with the repo.

 Inital Setup:
 - Create a postgresql database.